Will Muschamp

-William Lawrence Muschamp (born August 3, 1971) is an American football coach and former player who is a defensive analyst at the University of Georgia.
-He previously served as the Bulldogs' co-defensive coordinator and safeties coach from 2022 to 2024.
-Before his time at Georgia, he served as head football coach at the University of Florida from 2011 to 2014 and at the University of South Carolina from 2016 to 2020.
+William Lawrence Muschamp (born August 3, 1971) is an American football coach and former player who is the current defensive coordinator at the University of Texas at Austin.
+He served as head football coach at the University of Florida from 2011 to 2014 and at the University of South Carolina from 2016 to 2020.

-In his second season as defensive coordinator at Auburn, Muschamp was a finalist for the 2007 Broyles Award for the most outstanding assistant coach in college football.
+In his second season as defensive coordinator at Auburn, in 2007, Muschamp was a finalist for the Broyles Award for the most outstanding assistant coach in college football.
 Before he accepted the position of coach for Florida, the University of Texas announced that Muschamp would later succeed Mack Brown as head coach of the Longhorns designating him as the "head coach in waiting."

 Early years

-Muschamp was born in Rome, Georgia but grew up in Gainesville, Florida.
+Muschamp was born in Rome, Georgia, but grew up in Gainesville, Florida.
 He attended Martha Manson Academy elementary school and Oak Hall High School in Gainesville.
 His family returned to Rome when his father became the Lower School Principal at Darlington School.
-Muschamp graduated from Darlington and during his tenure, played football, basketball, baseball, and ran track for the Darlington Tigers.
+Muschamp graduated from Darlington, where he played football, basketball, and baseball, and ran track.

 College career

-Muschamp attended the University of Georgia in Athens, Georgia.
+Muschamp attended the University of Georgia.
 He walked on to the Georgia Bulldogs football team and played safety from 1991 to 1994.
-As an undergraduate, he was initiated into the Kappa Alpha Order (Gamma chapter) and also earned a spot on the SEC Academic Honor Roll in 1993.
+As an undergraduate, he was a member of Kappa Alpha Order and made the SEC Academic Honor Roll in 1993.
 He was a defensive team captain his senior season and played in two bowl games with the Bulldogs.
 Bulldogs quarterback Mike Bobo, who was Muschamp's college teammate, described him as "a hard worker.
 Very physical.
 Very intense."
 Muschamp graduated from the University of Georgia with a bachelor's degree in 1994.